alaa-moagha/alaa-moagha/README.md

-- 👋 Hi, I’m Alaa Mohamad Agha from Syria
+- 👋 Hi, I’m Alaa Mohamad Agha from Syria/ Master student at SVU: Computer Science
 - 👀 I’m interested in Flutter & AI
 - 🌱 I’m currently improving my programming skills in Flutter & learning ML
 - 💞️ I’m looking to collaborate on building new apps & learning new stuff